Work Credits Required for SSDI in Wisconsin

 See If You Qualify — Free Eligibility Check →No fees unless we win · Takes under 2 minutes · No obligation

-Work credits are the Social Security Administration's unit of measurement for your work history.
-Every year you work and pay Social Security taxes through your paycheck, you accumulate credits based on your earnings.
-In 2026, you earn one work credit for every $1,810 in covered earnings, up to a maximum of four credits per year.
+Work credits are units the Social Security Administration (SSA) uses to measure your work history and contributions to the Social Security system.
+You earn credits based on your annual taxable wages or self-employment income.
+As of 2025, you earn one credit for every $1,810 in covered earnings, up to a maximum of four credits per year.

 How Many Credits Do You Need for SSDI?